bytesizedskibby/100DaysOfCloud/README.md

 Fill in your details where you see this icon ✍️
 We have provided a sample Day Journey entry staring at 0.
 You can delete this example.

-## [Skibby]'s Cloud Journey
+## Skibby's Cloud Journey

-[Hello!
-I am a Computer Science student delving into the cloud realm.]
+Hello!
+I am a Computer Science student delving into the cloud realm.

-[I started this challenge in order to further my cloud journey and meet like minded individuals.]
+I started this challenge in order to further my cloud journey and meet like minded individuals.

-[I would like to complete my AWS DevOps Cert by the end of my journey.]
+I would like to complete my AWS DevOps Cert by the end of my journey.

 - [bytesizedskibby](https://twitter.com/username)
 - [sakibazaman](https://www.linkedin.com/in/username)